-How to Like, Stop Using Filler Words [3-Step Guide]
+How to Stop, Like, Using Filler Words [Simple 3-Step Guide]

-When I worked as an actor, I once did a theatre tour through Italy.
+When working as an actor, I once did a theatre tour through Italy.
 We went from Naples in the south, to Milan in the north, stopping off at countless places along the way.

-Everywhere we went, I kept hearing the same word: “Allora…”
+Everywhere we went, I heard the same word:

 Filler words are like verbal tics — you might not notice them, but your audience sure does.
 Ever cringed at a presenter who starts every sentence with “kind of” or ends with “so”?

 It’s one of the many presentation mistakes that can derail your message.
-Too many filler words make you sound unsure, unprepared, or — let’s be honest — a bit like Vicky Pollard from Little Britain, rattling off a chaotic “yeah but, no but.”
+Too many filler words make you sound unsure, unprepared, or in the most advanced cases… like Vicky Pollard from Little Britain, rattling off a chaotic “yeah but, no but.”

-To tackle filler words, you need to become hyper-aware of your verbal habits.
+To tackle filler words, you first need to become acutely aware of your own verbal habits.

 Now that you’re spotting those filler words, it’s time to kick them out.